-A transportation planner works alongside government agencies to select and develop plans to organize mass transit.
-Travel can be by walking, bicycle, bus, rail, or air.
+A transportation planner is someone who works alongside government agencies to select and develop plans to organize mass transit.
+Transit routes may be developed for walking, bicycling, bussing, rail, or air.

 Transportation planners normally communicate through the media in oral, written or visual forms.
-Because of the nature of their job, they appreciate the implications of new information for current and future problem solving and decision making.
 They may therefore be involved in designing leaflets and questionnaires for the purposes of communicating or receiving feedback from the public.
-Meetings are a large part of their job, with duties including attendance, note taking, and scheduling, and this requires that they are detail-oriented.
+Meetings are a large part of their job, with duties including attendance, note taking, and scheduling.

 What does a Transportation Planner do?

 Transportation planners understand the practical application of engineering science and technology, particularly the principles, techniques, and equipment involved in the production of goods and services.
 They consider safety, environmental, and efficiency issues in areas such as land use, infrastructure analysis, environmental compliance, and corridor planning.
 They allocate resources to initiate and develop projects and are responsible for the identification of needs, the preparation of plans and estimates, and adherence to regulations.